microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

 1. Open the [Azure Portal](https://portal.azure.com?WT.mc_id=academiccontent-github-cxa) in your browser.
 If you are asked to log in, do so using your Microsoft account.

-1. Click **+ Create a resource** in the ribbon on the left.
-Then click **Storage**, followed by **Storage account**.
+1. Select **+ Create a resource** in the ribbon on the left.
+Then select **Storage**, followed by **Storage account**.

     ![Creating a storage account](Images/new-storage-account.png)

     _Creating a storage account_

-1. In the ensuing "Create storage account" blade, enter a name for the new storage account in **Name** field.
+1. In the ensuing *Create storage account* blade, enter a name for the new storage account in **Name** field.
 The name is important, because it forms one part of the URL through which blobs created under this account are accessed.

     > Storage account names can be 3 to 24 characters in length and can only contain numbers and lowercase letters.
 In addition, the name you enter must be unique within Azure.
 If someone else has chosen the same name, you'll be notified that the name isn't available with a red exclamation mark in the **Name** field.

     Once you have a name that Azure will accept (as indicated by the green check mark in the **Name** field), make sure **Resource manager** is selected as the **Deployment model** and **General purpose** is selected as the **Account kind**.
-Then select **Create new** under **Resource group** and type "ScalingLabResourceGroup" (without quotation marks) into the box below to name the new resource group that will be created for the storage account.
-Finish up by selecting the location nearest you in the **Location** box, and clicking the **Create** button at the bottom of the blade to create the new storage account.
+Then select **Create new** under **Resource group** and type `ScalingLabResourceGroup` into the box below to name the new resource group that will be created for the storage account.
+Finish up by selecting the location nearest you in the **Location** box, and selecting the **Review + Create** button at the bottom of the blade, followed by the **Create** button to create the new storage account.

     ![Specifying parameters for a new storage account](Images/create-storage-account.png)

     _Specifying parameters for a new storage account_

-1. After the account is created (it generally takes 30 seconds or so), click **Resource groups** in the ribbon on the left side of the portal, and then click the "ScalingLabResourceGroup" resource group that was created along with the storage account.
+1. After the account is created (it generally takes 30 seconds or so), select **Resource groups** in the ribbon on the left side of the portal, and then select the `ScalingLabResourceGroup` resource group that was created along with the storage account.

     ![Opening the resource group](Images/open-resource-group.png)

     _Opening the resource group_

-1. Click the storage account that you created in Step 3.
+1. Select the storage account that you created in Step 3.

     ![Opening the storage account](Images/open-storage-account.png)

     _Opening the storage account_

-1. Click **Access keys** to display the storage account's access keys, and then click the **Copy** button to the right of the primary key to copy it to the clipboard.
+1. Select **Access keys** to display the storage account's access keys, and then select the **Copy** button to the right of the primary key to copy it to the clipboard.

     ![Copying the access key](Images/copy-access-key.png)